kubewarden/rfc/rfc/0022-policy-lifecycle.md

 - What other designs/options have been considered?
 - What is the impact of not doing this?
 --->

+## Use distinct `PolicyRevision` CRDs for each policy type

+The previous proposal combines all high-level policy CRDs into a single PolicyRevision type.
+An alternative approach is to introduce dedicated `-Revision` CRDs for each policy type:

+- `ClusterAdmissionPolicy` -> `ClusterAdmissionPolicyRevision`
+- `AdmissionPolicy` -> `AdmissionPolicyRevision`
+- `ClusterAdmissionPolicyGroup` -> `ClusterAdmissionPolicyRevisionGroup`
+- `AdmissionPolicyGroup` -> `AdmissionPolicyRevisionGroup`

+Pros:

+- The direct mapping between policies and their revisions simplifies operations with tools like kubectl.
+- Namespaced -Revision objects would be accessible to non-admin users.

+Cons:

+- The number of CRDs would double.
+- These CRDs would essentially be identical, each containing the previous policy state within a `RawExtension` attribute.
+  An alternative approach would be to store the full policy spec instead, following a model similar to `Deployment` → `ReplicaSet` → `Pod`.
+- Non-admin users would have access to the revision objects (see next section).
+- Both admin and non-admin users might attempt to interact with the revision resources, which are meant as internal implementation details of Kubewarden, potentially leading to unintended issues.

+## Use distinct `PolicyRevision` CRDs for cluster-wide and namespaced policies

+The current proposal defines a single, namespaced revision CRD, mapping cluster-wide policies to a namespaced revision.
+An alternative would be to introduce a `ClusterPolicyRevision` CRD specifically for cluster-wide policy revisions.
+This approach offers limited benefits, but one advantage is that Kubernetes garbage collection (GC) could be leveraged:

+- A `ClusterPolicyRevision` would be owned by its corresponding cluster-wide policy (`ClusterAdmissionPolicy` or `ClusterAdmissionPolicyGroup`).
+- When a policy is deleted, its associated `ClusterPolicyRevision` resources would be automatically cleaned up by Kubernetes, reducing the burden on the Kubewarden controller.

+## Place `PolicyRevision` to the namespace where the `Policy` is defined

+Building on the previous alternative, `PolicyRevision` resources could be created within the same namespace as their corresponding policies, rather than being placed in the Kubewarden controller’s namespace as originally proposed.
+Advantages:

+- This approach leverages Kubernetes' GC, making policy cleanup more efficient upon removal.

+- When combined with the previous alternative, it also simplifies the rollback process, as the user service account would have the required permissions to access `PolicyRevision` resources.

+Disadvantages:

+- Regular users would have access to these revision resources, increasing the risk of unintended modifications and potential issues.

 # Unresolved questions